JuanMaldini/datasmith_handler/README.md

 ![Data Asset](images_ref/data%20asset.png)

-Inside the `DataAsset` folder, a base file named **Sample** is included.
+Inside the `DataAsset` folder, a base file named **DA_Empty** is included.
 This file acts as the parent class or template.
-To configure a new import file, duplicate this `Sample` asset (or create a new instance inheriting from the class).
-The name assigned to the new Data Asset will subsequently be used by the Widget to identify the configuration.
+To configure a new import file, duplicate this  asset (or create a new instance inheriting from the class).
+The name assigned to the new Filename variable in the Data Asset will subsequently be used by the Widget to identify the configuration.

 ---